rfong/sustenance/food/granola.md

 - 1 tsp vanilla extract

 For fun:
-- 3/4 cup chopped unsalted nuts (I use cashews)
+- 3/4 cup chopped unsalted nuts/seeds
 - 1/4 cup flaxmeal

+Cost: $5-6.65/batch depending what nuts/seeds you use

 Flour: Almond flour has been the best so far.
 I tried substituting wheat flour and it came out too dry and powdery.
 Oat flour was okay.